khudgins/documentation/agent/linux/rename.rst

 DEPENDENCIES
 ~~~~~~~~~~~~

-* sudo
+sudo

 PERMISSIONS
 ~~~~~~~~~~~

-It is launched by the enStratus user.
-It needs sudo authority for updating the hostname.
+Launched by the enStratus user.
+Needs sudo authority for updating the hostname.

 OVERRIDES